rargo/nvim-global/README.md

 To use nvim-global, you need to install the GNU global package first.
 In Ubuntu or Debian systems, use "sudo apt-get install global".

 Neovim has stopped supporting cscope.
-Despite treesitter and LSP, I still prefer to use global in my work scenarios.
+Despite treesitter and LSP, global still is useful in some scenarios, like kernel module develop.

 ## ⚡️ Requirements